coreable/coreable/README.md

 Everything inside and including the `<less than and greater than>` signs should be replaced with correct production configuration values, all values that are null are null on purpose and should be left null.

 This configuration file for a development environment matches the `docker-compose.yml` file in the root of the coreable directory.
-To begin a MySQL server, open the terminal and being a docker container with `docker-compose up`.
+To begin a MySQL server, open the terminal and being a docker container with `docker-compose up -d`.
 This will use the docker-compose.yml file as a configuration to being the database service.

 **NOTE**: Docker must be installed.